 It took a large group of men 40 minutes to unload it.
 Once the lumber was taken off, we and the group of locals boarded the cargo bay.
 We sat on our bags and off we went.
 The beast started to shake and vibrate, once the rotor speed was reduced it slowly lifted off the ground and we went on.
 It was a cool experience; we flew over Namche and by the giant peaks surrounding it.

 After a smooth and very stable flight the beast landed in Jiri.
 The sea of green was a big contrast to Namche that sits barely at the tree line.
 We had to carry our bags to town and ended up in some hole in the wall teashop that Peter visited on the way up to Namche.
-After some time we transferred to another Sherpa guesthouse where Dorje’s sister was an owner.
+After some time we transferred to another Sherpa guesthouse where Dorje’s sister was the owner.
 We drank a few morning beers (if it was up to Dorje we would have drunk much more).
 He was quite adamant that we stay the night in Jiri but Peter and I wanted to move on.

 After great dhal baht we pilled into a small DW car and hit the road.
 After 7 hours and 158km we ended up in Kathmandu in the Nirvana Garden Hotel where we started out on October 21 exactly 20 days before.

 My progress on this trek was much faster than the itinerary.
 We shaved off 5 days from the original plan.
 We did not take advantage of the spare days higher up.
 This was due to the cold and good weather.
 If the weather is good, everyone wants to move on not to risk crossing the passes in a whiteout.
 Another problem was the lack of supplies.
 We basically did not have enough food and needed to get to Chukung to eat.
 After the desolate and wild Barun Valley, the Khumbu region was not pleasant.
 Too many tourists packed the trails and villages.
+Since I had spare time, I decided to visit the Chitwan National Park.
+I always wanted to go there but did not have the time.
+It is famous for rhinos and tigers.
+I thought that it would be like a safari in Africa!
+And most importantly, there was no altitude!

 November 11, 2012 CHITWAN